mmibbetson/dn/README.md

--F/--frontmatter-format # Defaults to txt, other valid options are yaml, toml, org -s/--signature # Omitted if not specified -e/--extension # Defaults to txt unless --modifying, then defaults to extension of modified file -k/--keywords # Comma-separated list
+-F/--frontmatter-format # Defaults to txt, other valid options are yaml, toml, org -s/--signature # Omitted if not specified -e/--extension # Defaults to txt unless --modifying, then defaults to extension of modified file -k/--keywords # String, can be separated with _ for multiple -A/--add-keywords # String, can be separated with _ for multiple -R/remove-keywords # String, can be separated with _ for multiple

-# need a story for modular updates to the file name fragments
---add-keywords
---remove-keywords
---add-fragment
---remove-fragment
 ```

 ## Configuration